 Crystal Mai Purdy is the location manager of Lincoln Memorial Park & Funeral Home in Portland.
 She is a licensed funeral director and embalmer and has worked in the industry since 2005.
 Crystal spent most of her childhood and adolescence in Japan, moving back to Oregon to finish high school and attend the University of Portland.
 She worked as an EMT for four years before returning to college and receiving her degree in Funeral Service Education.
 When she is not working, Crystal spends most of her time volunteering with various veteran groups.
 She is the Athletic Director of the Portland Chapter of Team RWB (Red White and Blue), a veteran organization that brings combat veterans together through physical and social activities.
 She enjoys being active in her gym, running organized races and simply engaging in any physically-challenging activity.
 Crystal has a passion for giving back, paying forward and serving those who have served.

 Starting his career in 1989 with the Washington County Sheriff's Office, Lt.
 Doug Ladd served with the Oregon State Police for 25 years.
 He held various positions in Roseburg, Portland, Salem and Pendleton, working in Patrol, Major Crimes, the Portland Gang Unit and Capitol Mall Patrol, finishing his career as the Station Commander in Roseburg, Doug was a member of the OSP Honor Guard for 23 years, serving as team commander from 2005 until his retirement in 2015.
-He continues to serve the OFBF as a board member, and is currently employed as the Security Manager at Seven Feathers Casino Resort in Canyonville, OR.Doug Ladd is a founding member of the Oregon Fallen Badge Foundation.
+He served as a board member from 2011-2018, and is currently employed as the Security Manager at Seven Feathers Casino Resort in Canyonville, OR.Doug Ladd is a founding member of the Oregon Fallen Badge Foundation and is in 2018 became a Honorary Director for the foundation.

 Assistant Chief Chris Davis began his career at the Arizona State University Police Department in 1994.
 He joined the Portland Police Bureau in 1998, serving in various positions including Patrol, Street Crimes, Narcotics, Internal Affairs, Honor Guard, and Traffic.
 He is currently assigned as the Assistant Chief for the Services Branch.
 He is a graduate of the 258th session of the FBI National Academy.